 Disarm Your Inner Critic: the “Feel Good/Do Better” Confidence Programme

-Results are in from the second cohort - and they are yay positive; average 8% improvement in thoughts and feelings, as a result of a few hours work over a few months.
+Results are in from the third cohort - and they are even better than the previous two.
+This cohort had an average 10% improvement in positive thinking, as a result of a few hours work over a few months.
+Cohort 1 got 4%; Cohort 2 got to 8% - and now Cohort 3 is slightly better again.

 Plus even more lovely feedback from the latest participants: